khralovich/khralovich/README.md

 # Hi there 👋 I'm Nasta

-I like well-made designs, chess and travelling.
+I like well-made designs, playing chess and travelling.
 Currently learning Python and algorithms.

 Shoot me an email via khralovich@protonmail.com